Classroom Etiquette For School Students

 6. Being punctual and ensuring attendance

 - Attendance contributes to success.
 Never permit your child to miss school unless in cases of dire emergency.
 Plan trips according to the school’s holiday schedules.
-Ensure that his school work is up-to-date.
+Ensure that his schoolwork is up to date.
 If he falls ill, be sure to inform the school in writing.
-Good attendance is a habit that will help him later on when he is on his own.
+Good attendance is a habit that will help him later in life when he is on his own.

 7. Being prepared and organised

 - Preparation is essential for consistent good performance.
 It requires your child to have a good grasp of the assigned work and do the required groundwork.
 This will include reading articles, making models, drawing diagrams and creating slides for presentations.

 - Organised work = organised mind.
 This means that when your child’s work is organised, her thoughts are organised.
 An organised mind is peaceful and does not make careless mistakes.
 Start with showing her how she can keep her study area and school bag well organised and neat.
 The ability to schedule her work by allotting time for homework, studying and extra reading will help her manage her work schedules in her professional career later.

 Your guidance is invaluable not only to your child but also to her teachers.
 It assists them in monitoring her progress and helping her achieve her best in academics.
 Start today!
 Establishing proper classroom etiquette is well within your child’s reach with you by her side.

 Written by Hannah S Mathew on 8 December 2017; updated on 18 February 2020